manoharan-lab/holopy/docs/source/tutorial/load_tutorial.rst

     hp.save('outfilename', holo)

 saves your processed image to a compact HDF5 file.
-In fact, you can use :func:`.save` on any holopy object.
+In fact, you can use :func:`~.io.save` on any holopy object.
 To reload your same hologram with metadata you would write::

     holo = hp.load('outfilename')